SEACRY-LOVE/SEACRYProfitable/README.md

 # CMS Version 1.0.1
-Finally!
-I have re-developed this basic CMS to be WAY more developer friendly and modifiable.
+This basic CMS shall be a way more developer friendly and modifiable.

 [The Seacry Team](https://t.me/seacry-love).